 Session Manager Adaptations can be used to alter parameters in the SIP message headers.
 An Adaptation was used during testing to remove Avaya proprietary headers from messages sent Adaptations can be used to modify the called and calling party numbers to meet the requirements of the service.
 The called party number present in the SIP INVITE Request URI is modified by the Digit Conversion in the Adaptation.
-In order to improve interoperability with third party elements, Session Manager R8.0 incorporates the ability to use Adaptation modules to remove specific SIP headers that are either Avaya proprietary unnecessary for non-Avaya elements For the compliance test, an Adaptation named "Colt" was created to block the following headers from outbound messages, before they were forwarded to the Avaya SBCE: AV-Global-Session-ID, AV-Correlation-ID, Alert-Info, Endpoint-View, P-AV-Message-ID, P-Charging-Vector, and P-Location.
-These headers contain private information from the enterprise, which should not be propagated outside of the enterprise boundaries.
-They also add unnecessary size to outbound messages, while they have no significance to the service provider.
+In order to improve interoperability with third party elements, Session Manager R8.1 incorporates the ability to use Adaptation modules to remove specific SIP headers that are either Avaya proprietary unnecessary for non-Avaya elements For the compliance test, an Adaptation named "BTDE" was created to block the following headers from outbound messages, before they were forwarded to the Avaya SBCE: AV-Global-Session-ID, AV-Correlation-ID, Alert-Info, Endpoint-View, P-AV-Message-ID, P-Charging-Vector, and P-Location.
+These headers contain private information from the enterprise and also add unnecessary size to outbound messages, while they have no significance to the service provider.